aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/rows-and-columns/removes-duplicate-rows/_index.md

 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

-Remove duplicate rows is one of Microsoft Excel's many useful features.
-It allows users to remove duplicate rows in a Worksheet, and you can pick which columns should be checked for duplicate information.
+Removing duplicate rows is one of Microsoft Excel's many useful features.
+It allows users to remove duplicate rows in a worksheet, and you can pick which columns should be checked for duplicate information.

 Aspose.Cells for Node.js via C++ provides the `Cells.removeDuplicates()` method for this purpose.
 You can also set `startRow`, `startColumn`, `endRow`, and `endColumn` to specify the range of columns to check for duplicates.